Round/Around

 Example: He searched around for his lost keys but couldn’t find them.

-Example: She traveled around for work and visited many cities.
+Example: She travelled around for work and visited many cities.

 Example: I looked around for a place to sit, but all the seats were taken.